worapon888/Minimart/README.md

 Known Limitations

-Some improvements are intentionally left open for future development:
+Some improvements are intentionally left open for future development.

 Shipping persistence

-shipping information in checkout flow is not fully persisted yet
+Shipping information in the checkout flow is not fully persisted yet.

 NextAuth token refresh

-automatic access token refresh logic is incomplete
+Automatic access token refresh logic is incomplete.

 Flash sale stock invariants

-additional safeguards could be added to strengthen stock consistency
+Additional safeguards could be added to strengthen stock consistency.

 Project Structure
 MinimalMart/